dmbarbour/glas/docs/GlasApps.md

 ### Filesystem

-Filesystems are ubiquitous and awkward.
-The filesystem API is mostly supported for integration with external tools.
-If you just want some persistent state, use the *Shared Database* API instead.
+Filesystems are ubiquitous and universally awkward.
+The filesystem API here provides a bare minimum for streaming files.
+Writes are buffered until committed, and reads may be limited to what is in the input buffer when the transaction starts.
+This should mostly be used for integration; if you just need data persistence, the *Shared Database* is a much better option due to abstracting integration with stowage.

-Console IO will be modeled as filesystem access with `std:in`, `std:out`, and `std:err` as implicit open file references.
-(By default, `std:err` is also used by the logging system, so there may be some interference.)

 Proposed API:

 * **file:FileOp** - namespace for file operations.
 An open file is essentially a cursor into a file resource, with access to buffered data.
-  * **open:(name:FileName, as:FileRef, for:Interaction)** - Response is unit, or failure if the FileRef is already in use.
-Binds a new filesystem interaction to the given FileRef.
-Usually does not wait on OS (see 'status').
+  * **open:(name:FileName, for:Interaction)** - Open a file, returning a fresh FileRef.
+This operation returns immediately; the user can check 'status' in a future transaction to determine whether the file is opened successfully.
+However, you can begin writing immediately.
+Interactions:
     * *read* - read file as stream.
 Status is set to 'done' when last byte is available, even if it hasn't been read yet.
     * *write* - open file and write from beginning.
 Will delete content in existing file.
     * *append* - open file and write start writing at end.
 Will create a new file if needed.
     * *delete* - remove a file.
 Use status to observe potential error.
     * *move:NewFileName* - rename a file.
 Use status to observe error.
   * **close:FileRef** - Release the file reference.
-  * **read:(from:FileRef, count:Nat)** - Response is list of up to Count available bytes taken from input stream.
-Returns fewer than Count if input buffer is empty.
+  * **read:(from:FileRef, count:N, exact?)** - Tries to read N bytes, returning a list.
+May return fewer than N bytes if input buffer is low.
+Fails if 0 bytes would be read, or if 'exact' flag is included and fewer than N bytes would be read.
   * **write:(to:FileRef, data:Binary)** - write a list of bytes to file.
 Fails if not opened for write or append.
 Use 'busy' status for heuristic pushback.
   * **status:FileRef** - Returns a record that may contain one or more flags and values describing the status of an open file.
     * *init* - the 'open' request has not yet been seen by OS.